There are lots of reasons to fly privately and get value from your private jet card

 4. Access communities with little or no airline service

 With access to over 5,000 airports U.S. compared to just 500 with the airlines, you’ll save time by getting closer to where you need to be when you fly privately.
+In fact, 80% of private aviation flights are to and from small towns and communities.

 5. Scheduling predictability